DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

 Claims 1-2, 9, and 19-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Oyama et al., U.S. Patent Application Publication No. 2021/0201668 A1 (hereinafter Oyama), in view of Ueno et al., U.S. Patent Application Publication No. 2023/0343208 A1 (hereinafter Ueno).
+103 as being unpatentable over Oyama et al., U.S. Patent Application Publication No. 2021/0201668 A1 (hereinafter Oyama), in view of Ko et al., U.S. Patent Application Publication No. 2022/0361142 A1 (hereinafter Ko).

 Regarding claim 1, Oyama discloses a system (Oyama Fig. 1) comprising:

-and the server is further configured to: acquire information representing positions and speeds of a plurality of mobile communication terminals (see at least Oyama [0060]: “Examples of the information to be collected from each of the vehicles 100 may include traveling information of the vehicle 100, occupant information related to the user, peripheral information of the vehicle 100, traffic information of a region.
-Examples of the traveling information of the vehicle 100 may include, in addition to the traveling direction and the traveling speed, a current location, a destination, and an attitude or movement of a vehicle body of the vehicle 100.”);
+wherein the server is configured to acquire information representing positions and speeds of the plurality of mobile communication terminals, from the plurality of mobile communication terminals via the mobile communication through the base station (see at least Oyama [0060]: “Examples of the information to be collected from each of the vehicles 100 may include traveling information of the vehicle 100, occupant information related to the user, peripheral information of the vehicle 100, traffic information of a region.
+Examples of the traveling information of the vehicle 100 may include, in addition to the traveling direction and the traveling speed, a current location, a destination, and an attitude or movement of a vehicle body of the vehicle 100.”; [0091]: “The communication device 71 may transmit the information collected in Step ST1 to the wireless base station 4 with which the communication device 71 is able to communicate in a communication environment at the time of the transmission.
+The wireless base station 4 may transmit the information received from the communication device 71 of the vehicle 100 to the server 6 via the dedicated network 5.”);

-determine, based on the information representing positions and speeds of the plurality of mobile communication terminals, whether there is a traffic risk in a position where each of the plurality of mobile communication terminals is present (see at least Oyama [0154]: “For example, the traveling control ECU 24 may determine, on the basis of the acquired peripheral information detected by the own vehicle, an obstacle, abnormality, presence or absence of risk, and presence or absence of another passing mobile body within the designated course or movable range.”);
+determine, based on the acquired information representing positions and speeds of the plurality of mobile communication terminals, whether there is a traffic risk in a position in the predetermined area, where each of the plurality of mobile communication terminals is present (see at least Oyama [0154]: “For example, the traveling control ECU 24 may determine, on the basis of the acquired peripheral information detected by the own vehicle, an obstacle, abnormality, presence or absence of risk, and presence or absence of another passing mobile body within the designated course or movable range.”);

-Regarding claim 2, Oyama in view of Ueno teach all elements of the system according to claim 1 as explained above.
+Regarding claim 2, Oyama in view of Ko teach all elements of the system according to claim 1 as explained above.
 Oyama further discloses wherein the server specifies, as the high traffic risk area, at least one of:

 an area where rapid deceleration of a vehicle occurs, an area where a vehicle’s collision reducing brake system is activated, an area where an inter-vehicle distance is shorter than a predetermined value, an area where a traveling speed of a vehicle is higher than a predetermined value, or an area where traffic rule violation occurs (see at least Oyama [0204]: “The server CPU 14 may continue to generate the movement prohibitive information on the basis of the past mapping data until it is determined that the circumstance in which the movement prohibitive information should be generated on the basis of the mapping data is released.
 Possible examples of the movement prohibitive information generated on the basis of the mapping data may include information on a vehicle or van of a moving company parked on a street so as to occupy a certain location of the road, information on a vehicle in a state of emergency, and information on a sagging road or fallen trees.”; Oyama discloses at least an area where traffic rule violation occurs because a vehicle can be parked in a road causing movement prohibition).